 These super simple chocolate chip cookies are all that.
 The outside is crisp and the inside perfectly soft and a little chewy.

 How to make chocolate chip cookies?

 The dough is a very simple mixture of creamed butter and sugar, then adding in the dry ingredients.

 You don’t want to roll solid balls of dough.
-Ideally, you want to use a medium ice cream scoop like this one (Amazon link), where you just scoop the dough, press it slightly to make sure the scoop is full, then release them onto the baking tray.
+Ideally, you want to use a medium ice cream scoop, where you just scoop the dough, press it slightly to make sure the scoop is full, then release them onto the baking tray.
 Mine creates dough balls about the size of a golf ball.

 If you don’t have an ice cream scoop just roll the balls very lightly before sitting them on the tray.
-If you have a cookie scoop, you can use that but they will be much smaller.
+If you have a small cookie scoop, you can use that but they will be much smaller and won’t need to bake so long.
 The medium ice cream scoop makes cookies that bake up to thick chocolate chip cookies.

-Some people swear by sitting cookie dough in the fridge overnight to intensify the flavour and indeed my prior favourite choc chip cookie – the famous NYT Choc Chip Cookie sits in the fridge for up to 72 hours before baking and it is a superb cookie.
-I tested these cookies and the flavour did not change by refrigerating them overnight.
-I know I may be biased but I like these way more than that NYT cookie recipe.
+Some people swear by sitting cookie dough in the fridge overnight to intensify the flavour and some even suggest up to 72 hours.
+I’ve tested my cookie dough and the flavour did not change by refrigerating them overnight.

 So have at it.
 Get your cookies on 🙂

 If you're looking for the ultimate chocolate chip cookies, look no further.
 These Chunky Salted Chocolate Chip Cookies tick all the boxes.
 Simple chocolate chip cookies with sea salt taking them to the next level.

 - 260 g (2 cups / 9.2oz)plain (AP) flour